valentinafeve/sofos/README.md

 npm run serve
 ```

+Now go is running on the port 8081.

-> The application will be available at the showed host.
+> The web application will be available at the showed host.